ckan/losser/README.markdown

 Losser reads a list of JSON objects from stdin and writes the CSV text to stdout. `input.json` should be a JSON file containing a list of objects.
-The examples in this README use this [input.json file](input.json).
+The examples in this README use this [input.json file](input.json) (which contains datasets exported from demo.ckan.org).

 Losser will search each object for fields matching the [regular expression](https://docs.python.org/2/howto/regex.html#regex-howto) `^author$` and put the values in a column titled "Data Owner".
-The output will be a one-column CSV file (written to stdout):
+The output will be a one-column CSV file:

 <table>
   <tr>